Camper 101: Towing Safety

-While the thought of setting off on a travel expedition in your personal camper trailer is enticing, the task of towing it can be daunting.
+While the thought of setting off on a travel expedition in your personal travel trailer is enticing, the task of towing it can be daunting.
 The process may not entirely be nerve-wracking but a step up in complexity from driving a solo vehicle and it also requires you to practice maneuvers before you begin piloting the big rig.

 If the trailers are not properly set up, loaded and maintained, a lot of trouble can ensue on the road.
-Each year, a number of accidents are caused by RV drivers and are attributed to a lack of knowledge about proper towing procedures.
+Each year, several accidents are caused by RV drivers and are attributed to a lack of knowledge about proper towing procedures.
 Hence, this is something you shouldn’t risk.
 Before you set out on your best camper adventure, here are a few towing tips to ensure safety on the road.

 1. How to Hitch Your Travel Trailer

 First things first, hitching the camper to your wagon accurately is indispensable.
 When purchasing a hitch, check the label to determine if it can lug the weight of the travel trailer.
-Also review the towing capacity of your vehicle.
+Also, review the towing capacity of your vehicle.
 A weight distributing hitch is always the best choice as it can safely handle the load and helps improve safety on the road!

-The front of the trailer, which hitches to the truck, is known as the tongue and incorporates a coupler in to which the hitch ball is to be inserted.
+The front of the trailer, which hitches to the truck, is known as the tongue and incorporates a coupler in which the hitch ball is to be inserted.
 Raise your travel trailer on a jack and drive your vehicle in reverse so that the hitch ball and the trailer coupler are in line.
-Put your towing truck on park and turn on the parking brakes.
+Put your towing truck in park and turn on the parking brakes.
 Gently lower the travel trailer on to the hitch ball and activate the locking mechanism.

-Once your trailer is seated, plug in its wires in to the electrical outlet of the vehicle and crisscross the safety chains, loose enough to allow slacks at turns but tight enough to not drag, so that if the hitch comes off, the trailer would drop on to the chains instead of on the ground.
+Once your trailer is seated, plug in its wires into the electrical outlet of the vehicle and crisscross the safety chains, loose enough to allow slacks at turns but tight enough to not drag, so that if the hitch comes off, the trailer would drop on to the chains instead of on the ground.

 2. Camper Weight Distribution

 Bulking up the travel trailer irregularly causes it to sway and lose balance.
 To gain more control over your trailer, it is imperative to distribute the weight evenly from side to side to lower the center of gravity.
 Also, spread the cargo weight from front of the trailer to the back lengthwise.
 Secure hefty items within the travel trailer to prevent them from shifting places during travel.
-To ensure a hitch free ride, make sure that your trailer is in line with your towing vehicle and is parallel to the ground.
+To ensure a hitch-free ride, make sure that your trailer is in line with your towing vehicle and is parallel to the ground.